Steganography: Additional terminology

 Discussions of steganography generally use terminology analogous to and consistent with conventional radio and communications technology.
 However, some terms appear specifically in software and are easily confused.
 These are the most relevant ones to digital steganographic systems:

 The payload is the data covertly communicated.
 The carrier is the signal, stream, or data file that hides the payload, which differs from the channel, which typically means the type of input, such as a JPEG image.
 The resulting signal, stream, or data file with the encoded payload is sometimes called the package, stego file, or covert message.
 The proportion of bytes, samples, or other signal elements modified to encode the payload is called the encoding density and is typically expressed as a number between 0 and 1.

 In a set of files, the files that are considered likely to contain a payload are suspects.
 A suspect identified through some type of statistical analysis can be referred to as a candidate.

 Countermeasures and detection

 Detecting physical steganography requires a careful physical examination, including the use of magnification, developer chemicals, and ultraviolet light.
-It is a time-consuming process with obvious resource implications, even in countries that employ many people to spy on their fellow nationals.
+It is a time-consuming process with obvious resource implications, even in countries that employ many people to spy on other citizens.
 However, it is feasible to screen mail of certain suspected individuals or institutions, such as prisons or prisoner-of-war (POW) camps.